 Frame: The fixed frame of a window which holds the sash or casement as well as hardware.

-Gas Fill: A gas other than air, usually argon or krypton, placed between window or skylight glazing panes to reduce the U-factor by suppressing conduction and convection.
+Gas Fill: A gas other than air, usually argon, placed between window or skylight glazing panes to reduce the U-factor by suppressing conduction and convection.

 Glass: An inorganic transparent material composed of silica (sand), soda (sodium carbonate), and lime (calcium carbonate) with small quantities of alumina, boric, or magnesia oxides.